 Two common hassles found within water parks are carrying tubes and waiting in long lines —usually holding said tubes.
 Volcano Bay is trying to tackle those inconveniences by eliminating them.
 Its solution is TapuTapu — an interactive bracelet that you'll be given when you enter the park.
 TapuTapu is free and required to ride the slides.
 You'll give it back when you leave at the end of the day.

 When you arrive at a ride, you'll see the current wait time.
 If you want to "get in line," just touch your TapuTapu on the totem pole.
 Then head to the wave pool or lazy river, or grab a cocktail and a bite to eat.
 Your TapuTapu will alert you when it's time to ride.
 You can only reserve one ride at a time.
 You might also be able to reserve Krakatau Aqua Coaster simultaneously with other rides.
 This was being offered when we visited, but we've heard that it isn't anymore.
 It doesn't hurt to check!
 If you find a shorter wait time at another ride, you can reserve it instead, but you'll lose your other virtual spot in line.

-We’ve read reports of long wait times for rides and experienced them ourselves in the first weeks of operation.
-We have heard that Universal is trying different tactics to address the issue and to be fair, we would expect that there would be some kinks to work out with any park that is a few weeks old.
-We expect that there will be a solution soon.
+While initial reports on TapuTapu were mixed among guests (we had read reports of long wait times for rides and experienced them ourselves in the first weeks of operation), but we're hearing that guests are now finding the experience much improved!
+To be fair, we would expect that there would be some kinks to work out with any new park.

 What else does TapuTapu do?

 TapuTapu lets guests unlock interactive features in the park — shooting water cannons on riders or revealing images inside Krakatau's hidden caves.
 You can use TapuTapu at special photo spots around the park to automatically link your photos to your My Universal Photo account.